 The brainchild of former Mayor Richard M. Daley, Millennium Park is the largest public space within the 319 acres of downtown Chicago's Grant Park.
-It was established in 2004, and is now one of the biggest free attractions of the city, rivaling only Lincoln Park Zoo.
-That's mostly due to its popular "The Bean" installation.
+It was established in 2004 and is now one of the biggest free attractions of the city, rivaling only Lincoln Park Zoo.
+That's mostly because of its popular "Bean" installation, Cloud Gate.

 Admission to Millennium Park is free, and it is open daily from 6 a.m. to 11 p.m.

 The BP Bridge

 The BP Bridge connects Millennium Park to Maggie Daley Park and makes for easy access to Columbus Drive.
 The bridge is right next to the Monroe Street parking garage, so it is the logical first stop on a tour of the park.

 Designed by award-winning architect Frank Gehry, the BP Bridge is 935 feet long and rises high enough to provide great views of the surrounding area.
 The outer part of the bridge is brushed stainless steel, which ties the BP Bridge into another Gehry designed work, the Pritzker Pavilion.